By Eric Peters, Automotive Columnist

 I’m not sure what the Altima is now.

-Or rather, what its role is in Nissan’s lineup — other than as a lower-cost alternative to the Maxima.
+Or rather, what its role is in Nissan’s lineup.

 It is still an athletic car — even with the base four-cylinder engine.
-With the V-6, it will outrun most of the other cars in this class.
+With the V6, it will outrun (or at least, keep pace with) most of the other cars in this class.

 Handling is excellent, too.

-The ’14 Altima (all trims) features an Active Understeer Control System that counteracts the built-in tendency of a front-wheel-drive car (which is nose heavy, due to the weight of the engine/transaxle up front) to feel as though it’s plowing toward the outside of the curve rather than tracking with your steering inputs through the curve.
-The system lightly applies braking pressure to the inner wheels (front and rear) during cornering to keep the car settled and feeling to the driver like a rear-wheel-drive car.
+An interesting feature — standard in all trims, including the entry-level S — is something Nissan styles Active Understeer Control.
+It counteracts the built-in tendency of a front-wheel-drive car (which is inherently nose heavy, due to the weight of the engine/transaxle being up front and not much weight over the rear wheels) to feel as though it’s plowing toward the outside of the curve rather than tracking with your steering inputs through the curve.
+The system lightly applies braking pressure to the inner wheels (front and rear) during cornering to keep the car settled and — more important — feeling to the driver like a rear-wheel-drive car.
 This all happens automatically — with no physical sensation it’s happening.

 But, slightly boring.